filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

     ->rules(['required', 'max:32'])
 ```

 Any rows that do not pass validation will not be imported.
-Instead, they will be compiled into a new CSV of "failed rows", which the user can download after the import has finished.
-The user will be shown a list of validation errors for each row that failed.
+Instead of being imported, the details of these rows are compiled into a CSV file labeled "failed rows."
+This file, which includes an `error` column with specific error descriptions for each row, is made available to the user through a notification.
+This ensures users can easily identify and rectify any issues with their data.

+For this notification feature to function, [database notifications](https://filamentphp.com/docs/3.x/notifications/database-notifications) should be set up in the project.

 ### Casting state